 She was awarded an MA in Creative Writing from the University of East Anglia, United Kingdom in 2014.
 She grew up in Goa, and currently lives and works in Delhi.

 Her essays on culture, books, and mental health have appeared or are forthcoming in OPEN Magazine, The Hindu Business Line, Scroll, The Wire, Brown Paper Bag, DailyO and others.
 Over the years, she has interviewed poets, novelists, and graphic novelists from India.
-In particular, she has focused on women and other marginal voices.
+In particular, she has focused on the work of women writers.